Bundle branch block: Types

 A simple way to quickly differentiate between the two types is to note the deflection of the QRS complex in the V1 lead.
-A (V1) QRS segment deflected DOWN, its LEFT, a deflection UP indicates RIGHT (RBBB). of course, in both types the QRS is long (>.12 seconds).
+A (V1) QRS segment deflected down indicates left bundle branch block, while a deflection up indicates right bundle branch block.
+In both types, the QRS is wide (> 0.12 seconds).

 Treatment

 Some people with bundle branch blocks are born with this condition.
 Many others acquire it as a consequence of heart disease.
 People with bundle branch blocks may still be quite active, and may have nothing more remarkable than an abnormal appearance to their ECG.
 However, when bundle blocks are complex and diffuse in the bundle systems, or are associated with additional and significant ventricular muscle damage, they may be a sign of serious underlying heart disease.
 In more severe cases, a pacemaker may be required to restore an optimal electrical supply to the heart muscle.